 3. Extract and replace the docker binary

 Note: Downgrading means losing access to newer features.
-Consider upgrading the daemon instead when possible.
+Prefer setting DOCKER_API_VERSION or upgrading the daemon when possible.

 If the error occurs with docker-compose, set the API version before running compose commands: